 Your student has entered into a selective application process and must demonstrate to Penn Abroad and to their university/program abroad that they have the academic and emotional capacity to succeed in a foreign setting.
 Penn Abroad has also developed thorough pre-departure programming to set your student up for success abroad.
 For example, all students:

-- attend an advising session with their Penn Abroad Program Manager
+- attend an advising session with their Penn Abroad Global Programs Manager

 - attend an advising session with their Academic Advisor(s)